mattprinter3d/ghostsOfSaltmarsh/theSinisterSecretOfSaltmarsh.md

 ## Strong Start

+The Catfish feast celebration is a yearly celebration that is put on by Gellan Primewater.
+Located near his mansion on the streets of the market.
+There is an assortment of food, music, and drinks all paid for by Gellan.
+Loud music and laughter fill the streets as people visit one with another.
+The scent of cooking fish and smoke fill the lantern lit streets.
+Kids are running around and playing games with one another.
+This is a festival that the townfolk are always looking forward to attending.
+Screams and cries of townfolk are heard as people begin to scatter away from Gellans mansion.
+As people scatter away, a [Ghoul](https://www.dndbeyond.com/monsters/ghoul) can be seen dragging a corpse out of the water and towards the road.

 Woman's body washed up on shore dressed in prisoner's rags and with marks of being bound hand and foot.
 She was the sister of a knight.
 The two of them planned to go to the haunted mansion to get the alchemist's gold.

 The characters find themselves in the sitting room of Anders Solmor.
 Anders explains that the pressure between the traditionalists and loyalists is coming to a head which is why he brought them up as the ones to investigate the murder.
 The servant serves the characters the drinks of their choice.